-Tumours from the sinonasal tract are often removed in multiple pieces.
+This is the largest dimension of the tumour measured in centimetres.
+However, tumours from the sinonasal tract are often removed in multiple pieces.
 As a result, your pathologist may not be able to accurately measure the tumour size.
 In this case, an approximate tumour size may be described.

 Nerves are like long wires made up of groups of cells called neurons.
 Nerves transmit information (such as temperature, pressure, and pain) between your brain and your body.
 Perineural invasion is a term pathologists use to describe cancer cells attached to a nerve.